Cradac/mattermost-octane-integration/README.md

 # Mattermost-Octane-Client

-The Mattermost-Ocatane-Client creates an integration for the communication platform Mattermost to post defects from the lifecycle management tool `ALM Octane`.
+The Mattermost-Ocatane-Client creates an integration for the communication platform Mattermost to post defects from the lifecycle management tool ALM Octane.

 ## Delivery